amr080/docs-template/docs/getting-started/core-concepts/securitization/index.md

 ## Revolving pools

 In traditional finance, many securitizations are static: a group of investors provides capital to the issuer, the issuer finances debt, and then repays interest and principal of the assets over time as they mature.
 At the end, the investors get their capital back plus the yield.
 Instead of being a good deal for investors, this situation creates unnecessary overhead, because they have to reinvest after the pools mature.
-This also makes it harder for other DeFi protocols to integrate with the Centrifuge, as they will have to invest in new pools constantly.
+This also makes it harder for other DeFi protocols to integrate with the XFT, as they will have to invest in new pools constantly.

-To solve this, pools on Centrifuge are revolving: investment and redemption (the withdrawal of invested capital) orders can come in at any time, and assets can be financed and repaid continuously.
+To solve this, pools on XFT are revolving: investment and redemption (the withdrawal of invested capital) orders can come in at any time, and assets can be financed and repaid continuously.
 This has multiple advantages for both issuers and investors:

 - Issuers can finance assets at any time given liquidity in the pools;
 - Investors, including DeFi protocols, can make flexible portfolio allocation decisions without the need to constantly reinvest;